groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/_index.en.md

       - icon: "fas fa-file-excel"
         content: "[Compare Documents & Save Document Pages of Different Formats as Images](https://docs.groupdocs.com/comparison/java/generate-document-pages-preview/)"

-    more_feature:
-      # more_feature_loop
-      - title: "Easily Compare Documents using Java API"
-        content: |
-          Through GroupDocs.Comparison for Java API you can easily compare documents of supported formats to find differences among them.
-Following example shows, how to compare two Microsoft Word documents using Java:

-          ```java
-          try (Comparer comparer = new Comparer("D:\\source.pdf")) {
-              comparer.add("D:\\target.pdf");
-              comparer.compare("D:\\result.pdf");
-          }
-          ```
-      # more_feature_loop
-      - title: "Specify Comparison Detail Level"
-        content: "GroupDocs.Comparison for Java allows you to compare documents at three levels deep.
-You can set comparison intensity to be low (compare text word by word with accuracy for imaging grid = 50), middle (compare text character by character with accuracy for imaging grid = 100) or high (compare text character by character with accuracy for imaging grid = 150)."

-      # more_feature_loop
-      - title: "Compare Text Style"
-        content: "Along with document content, GroupDocs.Comparison for Java API allows to compare text style as well.

-        Font name, size, color, style (bold, italic, underline, small caps, and hyperlinks) and if applicable, under color can also be compared to check difference among compared documents, while words and characters are being compared.

-        For paragraph comparison, alignment, indentation (left indent, right indent), spacing (space after, space before), first line indent and line spacing can also be compared.

-        Similarly, wherever applicable, other sections of a page can also be compared through GroupDocs.Comparison for Java API.
-The sections include, footer distance, page margins (left, right, top, and bottom), page height, page orientation, border color and line width."

 ############################# Support ############################
 support: